 Parenting a Teenager Who Is Blind or Visually Impaired

 Your child is growing up and becoming more independent.
-Whether your teenager has recently been diagnosed with a visual impairment or has been blind or visually impaired since birth, we’ll help you confront the challenges of parenting your teen through his or her transition into adulthood.
-Common challenges include:
+Whether your teenager has recently been diagnosed with blindness or low vision or has been since birth, we’ll help you confront the challenges of parenting your teen through his or her transition into adulthood.

 - Providing guidance to your child as he navigates his or her social life (including friendship, dating, and flirting as a teen with a visual impairment).